SNCF train ticket collection from self-service machines

 Select “File and Electronic ticket collection’” from the menu on the right-hand side.
 Then select the third box down on the left-hand side: “Collection with a file reference number.”
 SNCF tickets booked on Loco2 do not require you to enter the credit or debit card.

 Your collection reference, sometimes called PNR (Passenger Name Record) or TOD (ticket on departure) reference, is a six-character code which can be found in your booking confirmation email.
 Please note that it is different from your Loco2 order reference, which is eight characters beginning with “LO-").

 Enter your booking name

-Use the keyboard to input the booking name (surname) of the lead passenger exactly as it appears in your confirmation email, even if it is mis-spelled or shortened.
-If you encounter difficulty please head to the nearest SNCF ticket desk and present your collection reference (PNR).
+Input the surname of the lead passenger exactly as it appears in your confirmation email.
+If you have any trouble, go to the SNCF ticket desk and present your collection reference (PNR).

 Printing your tickets